T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Additional "Fan curve" window at the right shows currently selected fan temperature/boost curve, as well as current boost.

-Fan control is temperature sensor-driven, so first select one of temperature sensors.
+Fan control is temperature sensor-driven, so first select one of the temperature sensors.
+You can also change sensor name by double-click on it.
+In case you remove sensor name (leaving it empty), it will be restored back to default BIOS one.
 Then, select which fan(s) should react on its readings - you can select from none to all in any combination.
 So, select check box for fan(s) you need.